Blizzard conditions bear down on central US, closing schools and highways

-OMAHA, Neb. — (AP) — A “highly impactful” winter storm is expected to deliver a punch to the country's midsection on Monday and into Tuesday, with blizzard conditions dumping as much as a foot or more of snow and shutting down schools and highways in several Midwest states.
+OMAHA, Neb. — (AP) — A “highly impactful” winter storm delivered a punch to the country's midsection on Monday, with blizzard conditions dumping as much as a foot or more of snow and shutting down schools and highways in several Midwest states.

-Snow as deep as 8 to 12 inches (20 to 30 centimeters) could blanket a broad area stretching from southeastern Colorado all the way to the upper peninsula of Michigan, including western Kansas, eastern Nebraska, large parts of Iowa, northern Missouri and northwestern Illinois, said Bob Oravec, a forecaster with the National Weather Service in College Park, Maryland.
+Through Tuesday, snow as deep as 8 to 12 inches (20 to 30 centimeters) could blanket a broad area stretching from southeastern Colorado all the way to the Upper Peninsula of Michigan, including western Kansas, eastern Nebraska, large parts of Iowa, northern Missouri and northwestern Illinois, said Bob Oravec, a forecaster with the National Weather Service in College Park, Maryland.

 “So a very, very highly impactful event coming forward,” Oravec said.

 Whiteout conditions in central Nebraska closed a long stretch of Interstate 80.
 Kansas closed Interstate 70 from the central city of Russell all the way to the Colorado border due to dangerous travel conditions, as well as many secondary roads in northwestern Kansas.
-Several vehicles slid off I-70 in northeastern Kansas.
+Several vehicles slid off I-70 in the northeastern part of the state.

 Federal courts in Omaha and Lincoln closed at noon Monday.
 The U.S. Army Corps of Engineers began increasing the flow through a Missouri River dam that sits on the Nebraska-South Dakota border near Yankton by 2,000 cubic feet per second to reduce the chance of ice jams forming.

-The National Weather Service office in Des Moines, Iowa, warned of the potential for “widespread heavy, possibly extreme, snowfall,” with up to 9 to 15 inches (23 to 38 centimeters), and warned that commuters on Monday evening and Tuesday morning would face “significant impacts,” with possible whiteout conditions at times.
+The weather service office in Des Moines, Iowa, warned of the potential for “widespread heavy, possibly extreme, snowfall,” with up to 9 to 15 inches (23 to 38 centimeters), and said that commuters on Monday evening and Tuesday morning would face “significant impacts,” with possible whiteout conditions at times.
 Dubuque, on Iowa's eastern border with Illinois, closed its city offices Tuesday.
 Schools in Cedar Rapids in eastern Iowa were among those closing Tuesday.

 In South Dakota, Sioux Falls Mayor Paul TenHaken urged residents not to travel Monday if they did not have to, and to give snowplows time and patience so they can clear the roads.